 For those of you that like a clear, decent flow of water...

-If low, clear water is your thing... fish the upper Little Nestucca River when the lower river is fishable.
+If really low, clear water is your thing... fish the upper Little Nestucca River when the Big Nestucca is running 6' or less.

 Here's an option, using the Big Nestucca River as a guage, If it's 8' and dropping!